devership16/CSCI599-DeepLearning/README.md

     <p align="center">Fig. 11.
 AUPRC Score for all Edge Types over varying size of graphs</p>
 </p>

+We observe that in general, as the number of total nodes increases in the graph, the average precision score (AUPRC) increases for all the edge types.
+The AUPRC score for the graph with 10K nodes is 0 as the number of nodes with the Went_Bankrupt edges is very less.
+As the total number of nodes increases in the graph, the number of organizations with the Went_Bankrupt edge also increases and hence the AUPRC score for the Went_Bankrupt edge also increases.
+We see that the graph with just 30K nodes achieves a fairly good AUPRC score of 0.73.

 ## Limitations
 The finalized graph generated after our preprocessing still had many limitations.
 Due to these limitations, we faced several issues while running over models which are discussed as follows.